Level crossing safety

-There are more than 3800 level crossings in NSW.
-Of these more than 1400 level crossing are on public roads, with the remainder on private roads.
+There are more than 2700 road level crossings on operational lines on the NSW rail network.
+This excludes any level crossings in private rail yards and on non-operational rail lines.
 Level crossing collisions between trains and vehicles are a major road safety risk.

 Individual rail and road agencies are responsible for managing and funding level crossing safety on their rail networks.

 Local government agencies are asked to contribute one-third of the cost for level crossing upgrades on local roads.

 Regulatory oversight is provided by the Office of the National Rail Safety Regulator (ONRSR), NSW Roads and Maritime Services and NSW Police.

 While infrastructure improvements will continue to reduce risk at level crossings, it is also important that drivers, riders and pedestrians take care and obey the road rules each time they encounter a level crossing.

 There are a range of treatment options available to upgrade the safety protection at level crossings:

 - Level crossing control and traffic signal interfacing

 - Road realignment